chaoss/wg-evolution/README.md

 ### Purpose

-_Growth, Maturity and Decline_ is a working group focused on the lifecycle of open source projects.
+_Evolution_ is a working group focused on the lifecycle of open source projects.
 We do not valence the stages, but seek to build awareness of those stages among consumers of these metrics.
 Decline can be ok when a project's utility is waning; or terrible if 20% of the entire internet relies on that project.
 Context matters, and we are not the arbiters of your context.
 The "valence" of "good/bad" emerges from use cases and YOUR context.

 ### Goal
 Currently, the goals are structured in the following focus areas : [Issue Resolution](focus_areas/issue_resolution.md), [Code Development](focus_areas/code_development.md) and [Community Growth](focus_areas/community_growth.md).